TheDolentCity/jotun/src/content/docs/documents/mechanical-programmatic-analysis-of-auto-mech-infantry-remains.md

 This is `Codename Chronicler`.
 This transcript of my analysis was created using my voice.
 Images are attached.

-The purpose of this analysis is to find the answer to three pressing questions: what is the goal of these machines, who created these machines, and why would one miniaturize auto-mechs into a less lethal frame?
+The purpose of this analysis is to find the answer to three pressing questions: what is the goal of these machines, who created these machines, and why would one miniaturize Trolls into a less lethal frame?
 I believe I have found an answer to the first two questions, and have a solid guess for the last one.
 I will present a compilation of my findings for the record in a fashion that best answers each point.

-**NOTE:** For the purposes of these records, we are now referring to these infantry auto-mechs as **Repcons** to distinguish them from their larger auto-mech counterparts.
+**NOTE:** For the purposes of these records, we are now referring to these infantry Trolls as **Repcons** to distinguish them from their larger Troll counterparts.

 ---